scala/scala3/docs/docs/reference/other-new-features/indentation.md

     An indentation region can start

-     - after the leading parameters of an `extension`, or
-     - after a `with` in a given instance, or
-     - after a ": at end of line" token (see below)
      - after one of the following tokens:
        ```
-       =  =>  ?=>  <-  catch  do  else  finally  for
+       =  =>  ?=>  <-  catch  do  else  finally  for  if
-       if  match  return  then  throw  try  while  yield
+       match  return  then  throw  try  with  while  yield
        ```
+     - after the leading parameters of an `extension`.

     If an `<indent>` is inserted, the indentation width of the token on the next line is pushed onto `IW`, which makes it the new current indentation width.